Aboriginal land rights in NSW

 Mambo Wetlands Reserve at Salamander Bay, NSW.
 Credit: NSW Department of Planning and Environment

-The Darkinjung Local Aboriginal Land Council objectives are to improve, protect and forster the best interests of all Aboriginal people within the land council's area and other people who are members of the land council.
+The Darkinjung Local Aboriginal Land Council objectives are to improve, protect and foster the best interests of all Aboriginal people within the land council's area and other people who are members of the land council.

 Darkinjung Development Delivery Plan